Rookout/deployment-examples/java-elasticbeanstalk/README.md

     java  -javaagent:rook.jar -jar target/server.jar
     ```

-4. Elastic Beanstalk .ebextensions to install agent on machine:
+4. Elastic Beanstalk .ebextensions to install agent on machine and add the javaagent to communicate with the app:
     ```
     commands:
         "01":